dl200010/android_packages_apps_supersu/README.md

 This will install Busybox for init.d script support and SuperSU for root.
-This does not use "install-recovery.sh" in any way, but they are included if you want to go that way Currently this only supports arm64 since I only have that.
+Currently this only supports arm64 since I only have that.
 Once I pull out the other phone I have to test arm, then that will be added.